northwestwitch/cgbeacon2/README.md

 <a name="docker"></a>
 ## Installing and running the app using Docker

-A demo instance of the app containing teest data can be runned from the docker-compose file using this command:
+A demo instance of the app containing test data can be started from the docker-compose file using this command:
 ```
 docker-compose up -d
 ```